jakubboucek/wp-simple-config-mail-sender/readme.txt

 License: MIT
 License URI: https://github.com/jakubboucek/wp-static-mail-sender-configurator/blob/master/LICENSE

-Simple & static configure WordPress internal mailer `From:` address.
+Simple & static configure WordPress internal mailer sender's (`From:`) address.

 This plugin is very simple, it doesn't using database or another storage - you just add the constant `WP_MAIL_FROM` to `wp-config.php` or to Environment variable.